RohitKotha/Real-Time-Chat-Application_UpdatedV/README.md

 -   🎃 Authentication && Authorization with JWT
 -   👾 Real-time messaging with Socket.io
 -   🚀 Online user status (Socket.io and React Context)
+-   🤖 AI chat assistant using Groq API with llama-3.1-8b-instant model
+-   🌐 Multi-language support with translation
 -   👌 Global state management with Zustand
 -   🐞 Error handling both on the server and on the client
 -   ⭐ At the end Deployment like a pro for FREE!